 Treatment options include endovascular or surgical occlusion of the shunt.

-- performed with either glue or N-butyl-2-cyanoacrylate (Onyx) after superselective catheterization of the radiculomeningeal artery supplying the fistula
+performed with either cyanoacrylate glue or Onyx after superselective catheterization of the radiculomeningeal artery supplying the fistula

-- endovascular treatment is contraindicated if the radicular artery also supplies the anterior spinal artery; embolisation of a fistula that supplies a posterior spinal artery remains controversial 5
+endovascular treatment is contraindicated if the radicular artery also supplies the anterior spinal artery; embolization of a fistula that supplies a posterior spinal artery remains controversial 5

 If treated early, motor and sensory function can be improved or stabilized in most cases.
 Pain and bowel and bladder dysfunction are only reversed in a minority of patients 5.

 - 1. Brant WE, Helms CA. Fundamentals of Diagnostic Radiology.
 Lippincott Williams & Wilkins.
 (2007) ISBN:0781761352.
 Read it at Google Books - Find it at Amazon

 - 2. Grossman RI, Yousem DM.
 Neuroradiology, the requisites.
 Mosby Inc. (2003) ISBN:032300508X.
 Read it at Google Books - Find it at Amazon

 - 3. Osborn AG.
 Diagnostic neuroradiology.
 Mosby Inc. (1994) ISBN:0801674867.
 Read it at Google Books - Find it at Amazon